 If this is the case, you should not forgo cleansing altogether—rather, it's all about choosing the right type of cleanser.
 "Avoid alcohol-based astringents and foaming cleansers," Patel recommends.
 Additionally, those with sensitive skin should also steer clear of facial scrubs, which, "can create small microtears in the skin, [and thereby] cause more inflammation," Patel says.

-Since the skin barrier in sensitive skin types is already compromised on some level, it's crucial the facial cleanser you choose doesn't cause further damage.
-In other words: You want a facial cleanser that rids your skin of dirt, buildup, pollutants, and excess oil without drying it out.
-Your best bet is to reach for an oil or cream-based cleanser—ideally one that's also free of parabens, sulfates, and strong acids, as these are also known triggers for sensitive skin.
+Since the skin barrier in sensitive skin types is already compromised on some level, it's crucial the cleanser you choose doesn't cause further damage.
+In other words: You want a wash that rids your skin of dirt, buildup, pollutants, and excess oil without drying it out.
+Your best bet is to reach for an oil, gel, or cream-based cleanser—ideally one that's also free of parabens, sulfates, and strong acids, as these are also known triggers for sensitive skin.
 Additionally, you should find one that supports the barrier with biome-friendly products, fatty acids, lipids, and antioxidants.

 Though a change in environment or climate may be out of your control, what you can try to control is how your skin will react (using the below natural remedies is a good start).

 Another well-known trigger for sensitive skin types: Added fragrances in cosmetics products.
 These are added into products for no other benefit than "for the experience or smell of the product," Patel explains, so sensitive skin types are better off without using products that contain added fragrance.

 Changes in your diet show up on your skin.